Holidays (2016 film): Mother's Day

-Kate can't stop getting pregnant and keeps having to abort.
-At the advice of her doctor, Kate attends a getaway that is out in the middle of the desert.
-At first, everything seems fine until one night she is involved in an orgy with the women and a muscular man.
-The getaway turns out to be home to barren witches who are hoping to get pregnant.
-They tell her that she is the gateway.
-Kate becomes catatonic but is groomed and cared for by the witches who cut her off from contacting the outside.
-It turns out that her doctor who recommended the place to her is part of the coven.
-Eventually, Kate manages to flee but suddenly goes into labor.
-The women surround her to aid in her birth, but they all scream in terror when a bloody full-sized arm comes out of her.
+A woman named Kate continually falls pregnant and receives abortions.
+Advised by her doctor, she attends a getaway out in the middle of the desert with other women and one man.
+The group becomes involved in an orgy, after which the getaway is revealed to be home to barren witches who are hoping to get pregnant.
+They tell Kate that she is the gateway.
+They constrain her, and groom and care for her while cutting her off from contacting the outside.
+It turns out that the doctor who recommended the getaway is also part of the coven.

+Kate manages to flee, but suddenly goes into labor.
+The witches surround her to aid in her birth.
+However, they all scream in terror when she gives birth to a bloody full-sized arm.